What is Safeguarding & Why is it Important?

 principles of safeguarding adult

-Safeguarding Adults & Children
+What is Safeguarding in Adults & Children

 Many organisations and businesses have one set of safeguarding policies for both adults and children.
-However, when considering safeguarding procedures, it is important to have a separate set of techniques for adults and children as both groups face different issues and have different needs.
+However, when considering safeguarding procedures, it is important to have a separate set of techniques for adults and children, as both groups face different issues and have different needs.

 Terms and definitions, legislation and procedures for reporting and handling cases of abuse are also different for adults and children.